brycie-boy/The_Cosmos/Wholesome kamma.md

 ## Wholesome kamma #🧠

-Wholesome [[kamma]] is kamma that is non-afflictive to the agent, morally commendable, and brings pleasant results.
+Wholesome [[kamma]] is kamma that is beneficial to the agent, morally commendable, and brings pleasant fruits.
 It is [[kamma]] that ripens into good fortune and happiness, or a heavenly experience.
 The criterion for judging [[kamma]] as wholesome or unwholesome is its underlying motives, or "roots".
 There are three wholesome roots:

 - generosity
 - loving-kindness